-If you successfully carry out the RunInstances command, and run a command directly afterwards using the instance ID that was provided in the response of RunInstances, it may return an InvalidInstanceID.NotFound error.
+If you successfully run the RunInstances command, and then immediately run another command using the instance ID that was provided in the response of RunInstances, it may return an InvalidInstanceID.NotFound error.
 This does not mean the instance does not exist.